 What is the profile of the guests being invited to the event?
-For example, most business people attend many events throughout the year, and the phrase "rubber chicken circuit" is common among political, business, and fundraising circles (among others).
+For example, most business people attend many events throughout the year, and the phrase "rubber chicken circuit" is common among political, business, and fundraising circles.
 To prevent your event from meeting this unflattering description, consider the following:

 - The professional level of your guests

 - The frequency your guests attend similar events